Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 I think you are doing everything right!
 Many cats and kittens just prefer canned food.
 If you "give in" every time, you may find yourself in a situation where they get picky!

-As long as there is always dry food available they won't go hungry!
+As long as there is always some dry kibble available they won't go hungry!

 Maine Coons can be a bit dramatic in this way!
 Our cats will cry as if they've been absolutely famished and it's so funny.